joinpursuit/Pursuit-Core-Web-Express-Group-Project/README.md

 ### Posts Feed

-- Display all posts from all users in chronographical order
+- Display all posts from all users in chronological order
 - Include the number of likes in each post as well as the user
-- Display all commonets from each post
+- Display all comments from each post
 - Create a new post
 - Create a new comment for a given post